isawangyx/tp/docs/UserGuide.md

 <box type="tip" seamless>

 **Tip:**
-- The phone number must belong to an existing customer.
+- The phone number must belong to an existing patron.
 - Date and time must be in the format: `yyyy-MM-dd h:mm a`
   (e.g., `2025-04-03 2:30 PM`)
 - You can include an optional remark for the booking.